-Note: The only major disadvantage of this extension is that it shows your password as you type during log in but it is still a perfect option for locking your browser when other people gain the access to your PC.
+Note: The only major disadvantage of this extension is that it shows your password as you type during login but it is still a perfect option for locking your browser when other people have access to your computer.

 3. Protecting Chrome with Lock for Google Chrome